-Today’s vintage wedding (vintage weddings, by the way, are among my favorite things) is from the parents of Elissa of Elissa R. Photo in Austin, TX (APW Sponsor).
+Today’s vintage wedding (vintage weddings, by the way, are among my favorite things) is from the parents of Elissa of Elissa R. Photo.
 The fact that Elissa is the spitting image of, well, both of her parents, only makes this a happier read for me.
 Dan and Reiko’s wedding has all the hallmarks of current international weddings (some things change, other things never do), with multiple ceremonies stretched out over time.
 But it also speaks of a time when doing it simply was a little easier, and it points to what’s really important—the marriage.

 Reiko and I met in suburban Minneapolis in the Fall of 1971, about two months after she arrived in the United States from her native Japan as a Rotary Exchange Student.
 During this time, we met regularly and experienced High School together.
 We couldn’t call it dating because she was on an exchange program and the sponsor forbade it, but together we shivered through ski-jump meets, downhill skiing, and other outdoor winter activities.

 I made my first trip to Japan in 1973.
 At 19-years-old, looking over the waters of Lake Chuzenjitoward Nantai-yama, we talked about our future together.
 To my proposal, she did not say yes.
 But most importantly, she did not say no. For seven years, we courted.
 I made several trips to Japan; Reiko made several trips here.
 We exchanged a few dozen letters (it took almost a week for even an airmail letter to arrive).
 In the end, both Reiko and her family agreed that we could marry, so she bought a one-way ticket on Pan Am’s nonstop flight from Tokyo to New York where I was living and working at the time.